apsessoms/DevOps/LoopExecution&NestLoops.md

   }
 }]
 ```
-💡 *Creates virtual networks for each region, ensuring unique address prefixes.*
+💡 *This loop creates virtual networks for each region we listed,& sets the address prefixe using the loop index - ensuring a unique prefix*

 ### Step 2: Add Nested Loops for Subnets
+We can add a nested loop to create two subnets within each vnet:

 ```bicep
 resource virtualNetworks 'Microsoft.Network/virtualNetworks@2024-05-01' = [for (location, i) in locations : {
   name: 'vnet-${location}'